MatteooBorsa/ComBatGUI/README.md

 A Graphical User Interface to harmonize neuroimaging/genetic data with ComBat.
 Developed by Jonny Marques, Lorenzo Castelli, Matteo Borsa, Inês W. Sampaio

+Supervised by Professor Eleonora Maggioni and Professor Anna Maria Bianchi
 # Install

 ```python